ncredinburgh/JavaForSmallTeams/style/400_methods_should_do_one_thing.md

-## Methods should do one and one thing only
+## Methods Should Do Only One Thing

 ### Summary